mattlas/Computer-Vision/c++Project/README.md

 install OpenGL: sudo apt-get install mesa-common-dev

 ### Call Matlab from C++ in Linux
+-MATLAB Coder translates Matlab code into c++
+-Only works for MATLAB functions, not scripts
+-Must know about input data types and set them directly

+### Create standalone application from Matlab code
 The guide below is an easy example of how to make a standalone exectable from MATLAB code:

 To skip problems with login, read the guide in MATLAB by pasting this link in the MATLAB command window: